maveniverse/zippy/README.md

 * Maven 3.9+

 This extension and plugin suite provides following bits:
-* Provides `zip-classpath` artifact handler that makes it possible to declare this as dependency type, and the ZIP file will be added to classpath
+* Provides `zip-classpath` artifact handler that makes it possible to declare dependency of this `type=zip-classpath`, and the ZIP file will  be added to classpath.
-* Provides `zip` artifact handler that makes it behave _exactly as Maven 3 would do_ (do not add it to classpath), **but** you can define `maveniverse.zippy.zip.classpath=true` Java System Property and then ZIPs will be added to classpath.
+* Provides `zip` artifact handler that makes Maven behave _exactly as without it_ (do not add it to classpath), **but** you can override this behaviour by setting `maveniverse.zippy.zip.classpath=true` Java System Property and then dependencies of `type=zip` will be added to classpath.
-  For new projects, use of explicitly type `zip-classpath` is *recommended*.
+  For new projects, use of explicitly type `zip-classpath` is **recommended**.
-* Provides simple `zip` packaging (POM `<packaging>zip</packaging>`) that is producing a ZIP file from unfiltered and possibly filtered resources (is based on `maven-jar-plugin` so same applies).
+* Provides simple `zip` packaging (POM `<packaging>zip</packaging>`) that is producing a ZIP file from unfiltered and possibly filtered resources (is based on `maven-jar-plugin` so almost same options applies).

 ## To use it